← All claims

 2017 · Nutrients

-RCT contradicts moderate Randomized double-blind crossover in wheat-sensitive/IBS subjects found no significant tolerance advantage of sourdough over yeast-fermented wheat bread.
+RCT contradicts low Randomized double-blind crossover in wheat-sensitive/IBS subjects found no significant tolerance advantage of sourdough over yeast-fermented wheat bread.

 Muir